-Most letters and meeting summaries reviewed did not contain environmental justice related points.
+Most letters and meeting summaries reviewed did not contain environmental justice-related points.
 Of the total comments reviewed, 53 raised issues related to environmental justice.
 These 53 comments were submitted by 34 unique organizations (including three tribal governments, three municipalities, two state agencies, and six water agencies) and 13 unaffiliated individuals.
 The organizations with the greatest number of comments containing environmental justice points were Restore the Delta (n = 4) and California Water Research (n = 4), followed by Local Agencies of the North Delta (n = 3).

 From these 53 comment letters and oral comments, 123 individual points related to environmental justice were identified and analyzed.
 Environmental justice points were identified for every Council project for which comment letters were included in the dataset.
-Points identified from oral comments covered these same Council projects as well as other topics, including Delta Conveyance, the use of social science in Delta management, and the Council's public comment process.
+Points identified from oral comments covered these same Council projects as well as other topics, including Delta Conveyance, the use

-&lt;sup>3 The greatest area of disagreement among coders was whether issues of fairness or distribution of water rights and water supplies should be coded as environmental justice issues.
+&lt;sup>10 The greatest area of disagreement among coders was whether issues of fairness or distribution of water rights and water supplies should be coded as environmental justice issues.
 The vast majority of such comments pertained to fairness among municipalities, public agencies, or regions of the state.
 Ultimately, the coding team decided to exclude comments generally discussing fairness and distribution when no specific impacted populations or communities were identified.
 Comments that were re-assigned as clear environmental justice comments mentioned impacts to environmental justice communities, disadvantaged communities, vulnerable communities, or other specific impacted communities.